Low (band): Personal lives

 George Alan Sparhawk moved from Seattle to Minnesota when he was nine years old.
 He met Mimi Jo Parker (1967–2022) while they were both students at the same grade school in the small town of Clearbrook, Minnesota outside of Bemidji.
 They married and moved to Duluth, where they formed Low.
 Sparhawk is, and Parker was, a member of the Church of Jesus Christ of Latter-day Saints, about which Sparhawk said, "Our spiritual beliefs encompass our whole life and understanding of who we are and what we do."
+Sparhawk is self-diagnosed with autism and borderline personality disorder.

 Sparhawk has done charity work with the Maasai tribe in Kenya.
 After a friend of his became a friend of the village of Namuncha, Sparhawk played a Christmas show to raise funds to build a school there, where students had previously been meeting in the shade outside.
 He calls the experience of visiting the Maasai one of the most spiritual of his life.

 Parker was diagnosed with cancer in December 2020.
 She did not disclose her illness until mid-2021, when Low was forced to cancel multiple tour dates.
 She died on November 5, 2022.

 Low announced Parker's death on their Twitter account on November 6 with the message: "Friends, it's hard to put the universe into language and into a short message, but she passed away last night, surrounded by family and love, including yours.
 Keep her name close and sacred.
 Share this moment with someone who needs you.
 Love is indeed the most important thing."